Get Custom Dental Crowns in White Lake, MI

 How do I receive a crown?

 The first step in the dental crown process involves decreasing the size of your tooth to ensure that the crown will fit over it easily.
-After your dentist files your tooth, he'll make an impression of your mouth, which will be sent to a dental laboratory that creates the crown.
+After your dentist files your tooth, he'll make an impression of your mouth, which will be sent to a dental laboratory.
 You'll receive a temporary crown, which you'll wear for the next two or three weeks until your permanent crown arrives.
 When you return to your dentist's office, he will test the fit of your new crown and make adjustments before permanently attaching it to your tooth.